How Much Does It Cost To Own A Cat? A Cost Breakdown￼

 Essentials – $115

-Cat ownership essentials include a litter box, litter scoop, scratching post, carrier, and food and water bowls.
-Expenses like spaying and neutering, ID collars, cat beds, and other accessories might add a couple hundred dollars to your startup costs, as well.
+What’s the cost of cat litter?
+Or the price of cat food?
+Essentials for your new companion include a cat litter box, litter scoop, scratching post, carrier, and food and water bowls.
+Expenses like spaying and neutering, ID collars, cat beds, and other accessories might add a couple of hundred dollars to your startup costs, as well.